tani/ddc-path/README.md

 Path completion for ddc.vim.
 This source collects path names with GNU find or sharkdp/fd.

-sharkdp/fd is a simple, fast and user-friendly alternative to 'find' .
+'sharkdp/fd' is a simple, fast and user-friendly alternative to 'find'.

 To install this source,